Batonicarla/intel-image-classification/README.md

 The API is hosted on Render's free tier, which spins down after 15 minutes of inactivity.
-The first request may take 30-60 seconds while it wakes up  this also explains some of the response-time variance seen in the load test results below.
+The first request may take 30-60 seconds while it wakes up;  this also explains some of the response-time variance seen in the load test results below.

 intel-image-classification/